-Interrupt Type Interrupt Identification Word (IIW) Interrupt Address Word (IAW) Always 0x0000.
-Hardware Matches format of "Hardware Pending Interrupt Register (0x0006)" on page 38.
+Interrupt Type Interrupt Identification Word (IIW) Interrupt Address Word (IAW) Hardware Matches format of "Hardware Pending Interrupt Register (0x0006)" on page 34.
+Always 0x0000.
 EXCEPTION: When a RAMPF (RAM Parity Fail) interrupt occurs, the IAW will contain the address of the location in RAM where the parity failure occured.
-Simple Bus Bits 2:0 will match bits 2:0 of the "Hardware Pending Interrupt Register (0x0006)" on page 38, indicating the interrupt type.
-For a MT interrupt, bit 1 will be set.
-An SMT Command Buffer address, points to the Block Status Word of the message in which interrupt occurred Monitor (SMT) Bits 15:3 will match bits 15:3 of the "SMT Bus Monitor Pending Interrupt Register (0x0008)" on page 68, indicating which interrupt occured.
-Bits 2:0 will match bits 2:0 of the "Hardware Pending Interrupt Register (0x0006)" on page 38, indicating the interrupt type.
-For a RT interrupt, bit 2 will be set.
-Remote Terminal Bits 15:3 will match bits 15:3 of the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" on page 86, indicating which interrupt occured.
-RT Descriptor Table address pointing to the RT EXCEPTION: If INTBUSY bit 2 is set in "Extended Configuration Register (0x004D)", then bit 9 of RT Interrupt Information Word serves as WASBUSY status flag, asserted if terminal was BUSY when message interrupt occurred.
-See "Extended Configuration Register (0x004D)" on page 41. start location of the Descriptor Table entry of the message in which interrupt occurred Note: Busy status is not an interrupt causing event.
+Remote Terminal Bits 2 will match bit 2 of the "Hardware Pending Interrupt Register (0x0006)", indicating an RT interrupt.
+Bits 15:3 will match bits 15:3 of the "Remote Terminal Pending Interrupt Register (0x0009)" on page 58, indicating which interrupt occured.
+EXCEPTION: If INTBUSY bit 2 is set in "Extended Configuration Register" RT Descriptor Table address pointing to the Remote Terminal RT in "Extended Configuration Register (0x004D)", then bit 9 of RT Interrupt Information Word serves as WASBUSY status flag, asserted if terminal was BUSY when message interrupt occurred.
+See "Extended Configuration Register (0x004D)" on page 37.
+RT Descriptor Table address pointing to the start location of the Descriptor Table entry of the message in which interrupt occurred Note: Busy status is not an interrupt causing event.

-For a given terminal (SMT or RT) multiple interrupts can be enabled, and two or more interrupts can occur in a single message.
+Multiple interrupts can be enabled, and two or more interrupts can occur in a single message.
 There will be a single 2-word Log Buffer update and the Interrupt Information Word will have one bit set for each occurring interrupt.
-Simultaneous interrupts for one terminal (having interrupt output enabled) are logically-ORed, resulting in a single assertion of the $\overline{\text{IRQ}}$ output to the host.
+Simultaneous interrupts for one terminal (having interrupt output enabled) are logically-ORed, resulting in a single assertion of the $\overline{\mbox{IRQ}}$ output to the host.